-When it comes to working out, there are a lot of things to consider: What type of exercise you will do, what you will wear, how hard you will push your body, how long you should work out.
+Exercising is more than just deciding you want to work out.
+There are multiple things when it comes to working out that you need to consider: What type of exercise you will do, what you will wear, how hard you will push your body, how long you should work out.
 The list could go on and on.
 Another important consideration with exercise is when you should eat in relation to your workout.
 The body obviously needs energy for any sort of physical activity, but trying to exercise on a full stomach can be painfully uncomfortable and lead to cramping, bloating, and difficulty moving quickly.
+Naturally, you may ask yourself, how long should you wait to workout after eating?

 In more serious cases, waiting too long after eating to start your workout can lead to feelings of dizziness, if not fainting, particularly if you have diabetes or other blood sugar regulation issues.
 Some people may also experience nausea and headaches if they try to work out with low blood sugar.

 As anyone who has tried to hit the gym to lift weights or head out for a run after eating knows, exercising right after eating can cause a world of stomach issues.
-From bloating to side stitches, burping and gas to emergency run to the bathroom, a stomach full of food and vigorous physical activity don’t mix well.
+From bloating, side stitches, and burping to gas and emergency run to the bathroom, a stomach full of food and vigorous physical activity don’t mix well.

 After you eat, blood rushes to the stomach and digestive tract to begin the process of breaking down your food to absorb nutrients.
 However, when you exercise, blood is shunted from the digestive tract to the working muscles in order to supply them with the oxygen and nutrients they need to perform whatever physical activity you are taking on.
 Because of this, digestion nearly ceases, and whatever contents are in your stomach and GI tract basically hang around until your workout is over and blood flow resumes to your digestive organs.
 This is why you might feel like your stomach has a lead ball of food in it that is just sloshing around while you work out instead of being processed as usual.
 Therefore, in most cases, exercising immediately after eating is uncomfortable and inadvisable; you have to give your body time to digest what you eat before you start engaging in a vigorous workout.